Projects and Partners

 On Monday, October 22nd 2012 the local Whidbey Westside Rotary Club presented Mrs. Anthony’s 1st, 2nd, and 3rd grade classes a check for $2000.00 to be used for the construction of a new swing set at the South Whidbey Elementary School.

-Our club is requested a matching-funds grant from Rotary International for toilets in the amount of $4,000.00 and for Kitchen equipment in the amount of $1,000.00 for our International Project – a school in Arusha Tunisia.
+Our club received a matching-funds grant from Rotary International for toilets in the amount of $4,000.00 and for Kitchen equipment in the amount of $1,000.00 for our International Project – a school in Arusha Tunisia.
 In the past this school (which one of our members became acquainted with in her travels) had no toilets or kitchen equipment to cook food for students.
 Now, the school has full sanitation facilities and benefits from being able to prepare their own meals onsite, rather than having to bring food in to feed the students.
-As we all know, sanitation and hunger are some of the biggest problems in Africa, so we know that his project will help make a positive change in the lives of African students.
+As we all know, sanitation and hunger are some of the biggest problems in Africa, so we know that this project will help make a positive change in the lives of African students.

 These are just some of the projects we have worked on in the short life of our club.
 We hope to add many more to this list and succeed in our goal of Service Above Self.